flatironinstitute/sciware/17_FICluster/main.md

 ## JUBE Config (2) Analysis
-Regular expressions to extract the results from the output file(s)
+Regular expressions to parse the results from the output file(s)
 ```yaml
 patternset:
   name: regex_patterns